 In 2016 Ged moved to Bradford.
 There was an improv class in his local community centre so he joined.
 It reminded him that improv is a superb exercise.
 With no intention of performing, just as a workout of the imagination, the buzz from working that part of the brain is joyous and very useful.
 Imagination touches on everything – problem solving, solution finding, empathy, communication.
 The imagination is a muscle.
 It can atrophy but it can also strengthen and develop.
 You’ve just got to give it a fair chance.

 After arriving in Yorkshire Ged directed a Shakespeare in the Park in 2016.
 He trained in shortform comedy improv with the Leeds-based Discount Comedy Checkout.
 He created Shipley Little Theatre in 2016, directing a new play (“Making Light”, Eddie Lawler) for tour in 2017.
 He appeared in several roles (including King David and a goat) in the Shipley Mysteries in 2017.
 He trained in Theatre of the Oppressed (the use of improv for social change) with Reclaim the Roots in 2017 and again in 2019.
 He trained with one of the original founders of modern improv, Keith Johnstone, in 2018.
 He has trained in improv with trainers from UCB and the Maydays.
 He has completed John Trevor’s ridiculously content-rich intensive course (hugely recommended) down in Birmingham.
-He directed the annual outdoor Shakespeare in Bradford Cathedral in 2018 then created the Bradford Improv Group also in 2018.
+He created the Bradford Improv Group in 2017.
+He directed the annual outdoor Shakespeare in Bradford Cathedral in 2018.
 In a break from improv, in 2019 he appeared in Martin McDonough’s “Hangmen”, the first time he’d appeared in a staged scripted work in nearly twenty years.
 For most of 2020 he’s been shut indoors because of a plague.